COVID-19: We are committed to health and safety. For 2021 Season updates click here.

 Video by Retroscope Media

 Dress for the weather, as the theater is outdoors and evenings along the river may start off warm but can quickly cool down as the sun sets.
-Or purchase a blanket or sweatshirt from the ISF Souvenir stand.
+Or purchase a blanket or sweatshirt from the ISF Souvenir Boutique.

 Please refrain from bringing cameras and recording equipment of any kind to the theater, as they are not allowed under our agreement with the professional actors’ union (AEA).